 The Faculty Teaching Skills Evaluation Committee will issue a statement on the applicant's teaching skills.

 If the Faculty Council finds that the applicant fulfills the requirements for the title of docent, the Council will submit a proposal of appointment to the Chancellor.

-The Faculty of Science requires that applicants for a docentship have enough scientific publications in addition to the doctoral dissertation that the publications in the field of the docentship equal another dissertation evaluated with the grade good in terms of scientific significance and scope.
+The Faculty of Science requires that applicants for a docentship have enough scientific publications in addition to the doctoral dissertation for the publications in the field of the docentship to equal another dissertation evaluated with the grade good in terms of scientific significance and scope.

 In addition, the Faculty requires that the applicant has proof of having pursued an independent line of research and thus of independence in general.

 The Faculty requires that in assessing the competence of an applicant for docentship, sufficient attention be paid to the following: